wasta-linux/tt-bandwidth-manager/README.md

 NOTE: This is currently designed as a system-wide service, so in the case that multiple users each have their own config override, the most recently modified config override file will be used.
+Likewise, if only one user has their own config override, it will still be applied systemwide and affect all users.

 ### Starting and stopping tt-bandwidth-manager.service
 By default the service runs whenever there is a connection to the internet.
 It can be started and stopped with the usual systemd commands: